Live-Charts/WebSiteDocs/v1/Labels/index.md

       "Scottie Brogdon"
    },
    LabelsRotation = 13,
-   Separator = new Separator // force the separator step to 1, so it always display all labels {
+   Separator = new Separator // force the separator step to 1, so it always display all the labels {
      Step = 1, // if you don't force the separator, it will be calculated automatically, and could skip some labels IsEnabled = false //disable it to make it invisible.